Our suppliers are very important to us and play a critical role in supporting our operations and our people.

 The licences will be sent electronically to the relevant employees and will need to be presented to the WA Police at checkpoints and on request on roaming patrols.
 If you have any questions on this, please contact your site contract owner to discuss.

 As we navigate the challenges of the current COVID-19 global pandemic, nothing is more important than protecting the health and wellbeing of our teams.
 We all need to continue working together to prevent the spread.

-The World Health Organisation and Australian Government Health Department, have identified several groups that are especially at risk from COVID-19, including people over 60 years of age, those with a weakened immune system or with chronic medical conditions and Aboriginal and Torres Strait Islander people.
+The World Health Organisation and Australian Government Health Department, have identified several groups that are especially at risk from serious illness should they contract COVID-19, including people over 60 years of age, those with a weakened immune system or with chronic medical conditions and Aboriginal and Torres Strait Islander people.

-Using guidance from health experts, BHP has recently implemented measures to protect our team members who are identified as high-risk.
+To help protect all workers on our sites, as well as local communities, BHP requires that our suppliers implement similar measures to address the needs of those at higher risk in their own workforce who attend a BHP workplace.
 If you have any questions on this or need further details, please speak with your contract owner or contact our vendor queries team on:

 Preparing your business to operate securely and remotely during COVID-19 pandemic

 As the COVID-19 pandemic continues to evolve, businesses worldwide are rapidly enabling capabilities to allow their workforce to work from home or other remote locations.

 Whilst this is important from a health and business continuity perspective, it could lead to additional cyber threats in an already challenging environment as a remote workforce will face new and unfamiliar threat vectors e.g. phone scams, phishing attacks, credential theft etc.

 To help to protect against these threats, we would encourage all of our suppliers to implement the following actions to operate more securely while operating remotely during the COVID-19 pandemic: